UWrc/uwrc.github.io/docs/ood/start.md

 ## What is Open OnDemand?

-Open OnDemand (OOD) [[www](https://openondemand.org/)] is a web-based portal that provides an integrated, single access point for access to the Klone HPC Cluster.
+[Open OnDemand](https://openondemand.org/) (OOD) is a web-based portal that provides an integrated, single access point for access to the Klone HPC Cluster.
 OOD provides a graphical user interface (GUI) as an alternative to the command line that simplifes the process of submitting jobs, managing files, launching applications, and monitoring job status.

 ## Accessing OOD